 “Not only grass, but the forbs and wildflowers, will out-compete invasives such as plumeless thistle.
 What we’ve found, is that after about three years we no longer have any issues with this invasive, because the native plants out-compete them,” continued Frohling.

-The monarch’s success or peril is a gauge of the overall health of a whole suite of life here in the Midwest.
-When we work for monarch conservation on protected lands and when you mindfully welcome them to your gardens across the region, we know that we are all supporting prairie health.
-Lesser known, and even more imperiled insects, like the Poweshiek skipperling and the Dakota skipper quietly benefit through these actions as well.
+The monarch’s success or peril is a gauge of the overall health of a whole suite of life here in the midwest.
+When we work for monarch conservation on protected lands and when you mindfully welcome them to your gardens across the region during migration, we know that we are all supporting prairie health.